TheBwof/BwofRat/README.md

 ### For password setup go to BwofRat/server/includes then follow roll bellow here
 14. `nano maindb.json`
-15. `open browser and search and create hash password` `https://www.md5hashgenerator.com/` 16.Setup `user && password` and Enjon 😉
+15. `open browser and search and create hash password` `https://www.md5hashgenerator.com/`
+16. Setup `user && password` and Enjon 😉

-7. In your browser navigate to `http://<SERVER IP>:22533` & Login with default username and password ( By default server will run on localhost and to make a client APP you can use [PORTMAP](https://portmap.io) to access APP on wide area network , check below for demo to setup haxRAT with PORTMAP.)
+17. In your browser navigate to `http://<SERVER IP>:22533` & Login with default username and password ( By default server will run on localhost and to make a client APP you can use [PORTMAP](https://portmap.io) to access APP on wide area network , check below for demo to setup haxRAT with PORTMAP.)

 ### For default PASSWORD [CLICK HERE](https://facebook.com/fahimahamed24)
 ### This video contains instructions for getting password [CLICK HERE](https://facebook.com/fahimahamed24)